ogeidix/ogeidix.github.com/_posts/2012-08-27-going-to-usa.md

 After more than 6 months I finally have in my hands the **flight ticket to Irvine** (plus the **J-1 Visa** and the famous document ds2019)

-This experience will be a true adventure.
-Because of me and because the far and the last of this travel everything is a bit unknown.
+This experience will be a true adventure.Because I am what I am, because I am so far away from home and I am staying away for quite a long time everything is a bit unknown.
 I haven't a precise plan and I don't know what opportunities I will have.

 The guide lines of this adventure are few: